blakelucey/go-api-project/README.md

 # go-api-project

 This is my first Go project.
 This project uses Go as a backend to fetch data from the CoinGecko API and display it using a Next.js frontend.
+Prices update every 10 seconds.

 This project was created with:
 - Go